uakbr/bypass-methods/README_accessibility.md

 This tool is provided for educational purposes only.
 Always ensure you have permission to use assistive technology within your environment.
 The tool is designed to help those with accessibility needs, not to circumvent legitimate security measures.

+## Additional Tools

+- **Enhanced Screen Capture Demo**: Test different screen capture methods and see which ones work on your system by running `launch_capture_demo.bat`

 ## Technical Details

 - **Windows UI Automation**: Microsoft's accessibility framework for programmatically accessing UI elements
 - **Named Pipes**: Windows IPC mechanism with built-in security features
+- **SetWindowDisplayAffinity Bypass**: Techniques to work around anti-screenshot DRM protections
+- **Magnification API**: Accessibility interface specifically designed for screen readers and magnifiers
 - **Python Libraries**:
   - `comtypes`: For COM interface access
   - `win32pipe` and `win32file`: For Named Pipes functionality
   - `cryptography`: For secure message encryption
   - `keyboard`: For global keyboard hook management
+  - `win32ui` and `win32gui`: For advanced window management
+  - `numpy`: For image processing of captured screenshots

 ## Advantages Over DLL Injection